Dani3lSun/docker-db-apex-dev/README.md

 2. **Download missing Software Components**

-Thus you have to agree the License Agreement of Oracle for parts of this Docker Image you have to download the Install Files by your own.
+Thus you have to agree to the License Agreement of Oracle for parts of this Docker Image, you have to download the Install Files by your own.
 You can take the direct Downlink Links from [download_urls.txt](https://github.com/Dani3lSun/docker-db-apex-dev/blob/master/files/download_urls.txt) in [files](https://github.com/Dani3lSun/docker-db-apex-dev/tree/master/files) directory.

 **Place all downloaded files under the** [files](https://github.com/Dani3lSun/docker-db-apex-dev/tree/master/files) **directory!**